 CPA firms can reduce the administrative time to draft engagement letters by maintaining engagement letter templates to be customized for each engagement.
 Sample templates are available from your professional liability insurer, the AICPA or paid providers, and can help get you started.
 A well drafted engagement letter should, at a minimum, include:

-• a detailed scope of services;
+A detailed scope of services;

-• the client’s and CPA’s respective responsibilities;
+The client’s and CPA’s respective responsibilities;

-• any limitations of services;
+Any limitations of services;

-• a description of the deliverable or work product and any limitations on its use;
+A description of the deliverable or work product and any limitations on its use;

-• the timing of the engagement; and
+The timing of the engagement; and

-• the fee for services.
+The fee for services.

 Additional engagement letter provisions, such as alternative dispute resolution or limitation of liability, where permitted, can be included to allocate risk between the CPA and client.